 I realize that I have to ask these questions and go where the evidence leads me.

 I would have to look at the facts and evidence from outside of the country, from people and organizations that are not influenced by the political forces of the government.

 “If someone is able to show me that what I think or do is not right, I will happily change, for I seek the truth, by which no one was ever truly harmed.
 It is the person who continues in his self-deception and ignorance who is harmed.” – Marcus Aurelius, Meditations

-It would crumble philosophically, scientifically, morally and ethically if one really plans on getting at the bottom of it.
+It would crumble philosophically, scientifically, morally, and ethically if one plans on getting at the bottom of it.

 Some people say that Martial Law also did something good for the country despite its shortcomings.

-It becomes sort of saying that a physically and emotionally abusive husband is still a moral person as long as he provides for the family.
+It condones the idea that a physically and emotionally abusive husband is still a moral person as long as he provides for the family.

-Unfortunately, I believed this kind of statement back then, and for the life of me, I will do anything today in my capacity to stop the future generations in believing the same.
+Unfortunately, I believed this kind of statement back then.
+For the life of me, I will do anything today in my capacity to stop the future generations in accepting the same.